-Estate Planning Law Firm
+Estate Planning and Family Law Firm

 While planning for the end of life can be a difficult process, Barrett Law, LLC makes it a simple and stress-free process, leaving you with the peace of mind that your family and legacy is protected the way you intended it to be.
 We offer convenient Zoom meetings that can be scheduled at your convenience - including evenings.

 In addition, Barrett Law, LLC simplifies navigating legal actions such as divorce, contempt, and modifications.
 Contact me today for a free 30-minute consultation to discuss your options and our unique flat fee pricing.

 Get started today with your estate plan by scheduling your Peace of Mind Planning Session with Attorney Jessalyn Barrett.